 The J R Miller Co – A Watertown, N.Y.
 Shopping Landmark For 123 Years!

-One of the Longer running stores in Watertown’s history was the J R Miller Co, founded by Col. James Robertson Miller in 1868.
-An immigrant from Scotland, Miller came to the United States at the age of 24 and finding himself at home in Watertown two years later.
-The move would prove to be fortuitous and mark the beginning a long and eventful career that would see his store continue long after his death in 1909.
+One of the longest-running stores in Watertown’s history was the J R Miller Co., founded by Col. James Robertson Miller in 1868.
+An immigrant from Scotland, Miller came to the United States at 24 and found himself at home in Watertown two years later.
+The move would prove fortuitous and mark the beginning of a long and eventful career that would see his store continue long after his death in 1909.

-At the start of his career in Watertown, Miller worked for the Candee & Wooley firm on Court Street as a clothing cutter for the first two years after which he reportedly received dividends for his services.
-In 1871, he would go into business with Henry Hareford to form Miller & Hareford which would be located in the Winslow Block, later known as the Commercial and Taggart Block.
-In 1877, J R Miller would buy his partner out and eventually move to its Iron Block location where it would remain for well over a century.
+At the start of his career in Watertown, Miller worked for the Candee & Wooley firm on Court Street as a clothing cutter for the first two years, after which he reportedly received dividends for his services.
+In 1871, he went into business with Henry Hareford to form Miller & Hareford, located in the Winslow Block, later known as the Commercial and Taggart Block.
+In 1877, J R Miller bought his partner out and eventually moved to its Iron Block location, where it remained for well over a century.

-J R Miller would be known for his work ethic, something that was evident having served two separate stints in the National Guard and obtaining the ranks of Captain and then Lieutenant-Colonel.
-The troops he trained were very well disciplined and despite Miller’s tough and stringent approach, he was always very well respected and highly regarded.
+J R Miller was known for his work ethic, evident after he served two separate stints in the National Guard and obtained the ranks of Captain and then lieutenant colonel.
+The troops he trained were very well disciplined, and despite Miller’s tough and stringent approach, he was always very well respected and highly regarded.

-In addition to his own business, J R Miller also served as president of the Jefferson County Savings Bank from 1903 until his death while also having served as Director of the Watertown National Bank as well as its first Vice-President.
-Director of the Agricultural Insurance Co. was another title once held by him as well.
-Last, but not least, J R Miller would have his own businesses incorporated in 1903 and serve has its first president.
+In addition to his own business, J R Miller served as president of the Jefferson County Savings Bank from 1903 until his death.
+He also served as Director of the Watertown National Bank and its first Vice-President.
+Director of the Agricultural Insurance Co. was another title he once held.
+Last, J R Miller would have his businesses incorporated in 1903 and serve as its first president.

 Unfortunately, Mr. Miller’s work ethic may have gotten the best of him and played a role in his death as it was said he worked tirelessly right up until just before his death.
 His Obituary in the Feb.
 23, 1909 edition of the Watertown Daily Times read in part–